kaifshaheemj/kaifshaheemj/README.md

 ----------------------

 I'm currently Pursuing Data Science in PSG College of Technology, I'm a 2k21 batch Student.
 "I am an enthusiastic and dedicated learner, always eager to acquire new knowledge and skills.
 I have a strong desire to expand my understanding in various subjects and continuously seek opportunities for growth.
 I want to make such new business ideas to the world.
 I approach learning with curiosity, always ready to explore such new ideas to standlone from the crowd.
 Strive to make the most out of every learning opportunity that comes my way."

-Also intersted in Making connection with new People and One of the member in Rotract Club in Coimbatore District.
+Also intersted in Making connection with new People and One of the member in "**Rotract Club**" in Coimbatore District.

 * 🌍  I'm based in Coimbatore
 * 🖥️  See my portfolio at [Notion](http://www.notion.so/Data-Science-Portfolio-6115cba901d54420b09f283a293afbfe)